 Board meetings are held on the third Thursday of each month.
-They begin at 6:30 PM in the Board Room, and are open to all.
+They begin at 6:30 PM in the Board Room (and on Zoom until we are able to meet in person), and are open to all.

 Meet The Board:

 It was the late 1990s when I first walked through the doors of the UU Fellowship on Stony Point Road.
 I was looking for a community, and I had had fond memories of getting to know some UU members through my young adulthood as a member of the Berkeley Co-op, where many UUs were active.
 I found more than just community at the UU Fellowship.
 Raised by parents who eschewed religion of any sort, I did not find dogma.
 Instead, I found a people who individually had different ideas about the great unknown universe, about the concept of God, and about what this whole “life” thing – this existence we share with one another – is about.
 I found a people who shared laughter and meals and music together.

 My relationship with our UU congregation has been a lot like a marriage, with ups and downs and compromises and lots of learning about myself.
 Over the years I have worked with the youth group teaching the OWL program to teens, I have been a worship associate, and I have worked on the committee that planned the annual All-Congregation Retreat.
 Hey, I even met my husband at a retreat.
 Upon retiring in 2017 from both teaching and high school administration, I found ways to contribute to the congregation through my membership in the Diversity Project and the Borders and Beyond committees.
 I am proud of our work and so happy to be a member of a congregation that is growing, not in the sense of numbers, although that is important as well, but in the sense of allowing each of us to expand our thinking, our compassion towards one another, and towards ourselves.